Key agencies join digital ID alliance

 Two leading federal agencies have joined an alliance of organizations working to address digital identity challenges.

-Liberty Alliance specifications could play a key role in helping government organizations authenticate the identity of individuals and organizations that want to conduct business with government agencies via the Internet.
+Liberty Alliance specifications could play a key role in helping agencies authenticate the identity of individuals and organizations that want to conduct business with the government using the Internet.

-Whether GSA's membership will help advance the government's e-Authentication services remains to be seen, said Steve Timchak, GSA's program manager for e-Authentication, which is one of the 24 e-government initiatives in the President's Management Agenda.
+It remains to be seen whether GSA's membership will help advance the government's e-Authentication services, said Steve Timchak, GSA's program manager for e-Authentication, one of the Bush administration's 24 e-government initiatives.

 GSA joined the alliance because "industry and government have the same concerns addressing identity management," Timchak said.
-These mutual concerns include issues such as single sign-on where an individual logs on to a network once and has access to multiple services he or she is authorized to use, as well as the management of user credentials across multiple systems.
+Those mutual concerns include issues such as single sign-on, where users log on to a network once to access multiple services that they are authorized to use, as well as the management of user credentials across multiple systems.

-"A federated network identity model will enable every business or user to manage their own data and ensure that the use of critical personal information is managed and distributed by the appropriate parties, rather than a central authority," a report on the Liberty Alliance Project Web site states.
+"A federated network identity model will enable every business or user to manage [the] data and ensure that the use of critical personal information is managed and distributed by the appropriate parties, rather than a central authority," according to a report on the Liberty Alliance Project Web site.